-8.10.
+8.11.
 Open Upgrade and Downgrade

 When an OPEN is done for a file and the lockowner for which the open is being done already has the file open, the result is to upgrade the open file status maintained on the server to include the access and deny bits specified by the new OPEN as well as those for the existing OPEN.
 The result is that there is one open file, as far as the protocol is concerned, and it includes the union of the access and deny bits for all of the OPEN requests completed.
-Only a single CLOSE will be done to reset the effects of both OPEN's.
+Only a single CLOSE will be done to reset the effects of both OPENs.
 Note that the client, when issuing the OPEN, may not know that the same file is in fact being opened.
-The above only applies if both OPEN's result in the OPEN'ed object being designated by the same filehandle.
+The above only applies if both OPENs result in the OPENed object being designated by the same filehandle.

-When the server chooses to export multiple filehandles corresponding to the same file object and returns different filehandles on two different OPEN's of the same file object, the server MUST NOT "OR" together the access and deny bits and coalesce the two open files.
-Instead the server must maintain separate OPEN's with separate stateid's and will require separate CLOSE's to free them.
+When the server chooses to export multiple filehandles corresponding to the same file object and returns different filehandles on two different OPENs of the same file object, the server MUST NOT "OR" together the access and deny bits and coalesce the two open files.
+Instead the server must maintain separate OPENs with separate stateids and will require separate CLOSEs to free them.

 When multiple open files on the client are merged into a single open file object on the server, the close of one of the open files (on the client) may necessitate change of the access and deny status of the open file on the server.
-This is because the union of the access and deny bits for the remaining open's may be smaller (i.e. a proper subset) than previously.
-The OPEN_DOWNGRADE operation is used to make the necessary change and the client should use it to update the server so that share reservation requests by other clients are handled properly.
+This is because the union of the access and deny bits for the remaining opens may be smaller (i.e., a proper subset) than previously.
+The OPEN\DOWNGRADE operation is used to make the necessary change and the client should use it to update the server so that share reservation requests by other clients are handled properly.

-8.11.
+8.12.
 Short and Long Leases

 When determining the time period for the server lease, the usual lease tradeoffs apply.
 Short leases are good for fast server recovery at a cost of increased RENEW or READ (with zero length) requests.
-Longer leases are certainly kinder and gentler to large internet servers trying to handle very large numbers of clients.
+Longer leases are certainly kinder and gentler to servers trying to handle very large numbers of clients.
 The number of RENEW requests drop in proportion to the lease time.
-The disadvantages of long leases are slower recovery after server failure (server must wait for leases to expire and grace period before granting new lock requests) and increased file contention (if client fails to transmit an unlock request then server must wait for lease expiration before granting new locks).
+The disadvantages of long leases are slower recovery after server failure (the server must wait for the leases to expire and the grace period to elapse before granting new lock requests) and increased file contention (if client fails to transmit an unlock request then server must wait for lease expiration before granting new locks).

 Long leases are usable if the server is able to store lease state in non-volatile memory.
-Upon recovery, the server can reconstruct the lease state from its non-volatile memory and continue operation with its clients and therefore long leases are not an issue.
+Upon recovery, the server can reconstruct the lease state from its non-volatile memory and continue operation with its clients and therefore long leases would not be an issue.